temporalio/docker-builds/docker-readme/server.md

 `PROMETHEUS_TIMER_TYPE` (defaults to `histogram`)

-This variable specifies which [type of metrics](https://prometheus.io/docs/concepts/metric_types/) should be available at your Prometheus endpoint.
+This variable specifies which [type of Prometheus metric](https://prometheus.io/docs/concepts/metric_types/) is used for timer metrics.

 `TEMPORAL_AUTH_AUTHORIZER` (defaults to unset)